Noun: salt solt [N. Amer], sólt or solt [Brit]

 See also: brackish, brak [S.Africa], briny, saliferous, saline, saltish, sharp, tasty

-Type of: chemical compound, compound, diplomacy, diplomatic negotiations, flavor [US], flavorer [US], flavoring [US], flavour [Brit, Cdn], flavourer [Brit, Cdn], flavouring [Brit, Cdn], gustatory perception, gustatory sensation, keep, preserve, season, seasoner, seasoning, spice, spice up, splash, splosh [informal], sprinkle, taste, taste perception, taste sensation
+Type of: chemical compound, compound, diplomacy, diplomatic negotiations, flavor [US], flavorer [US], flavoring [US], flavour [Brit, Cdn], flavourer [Brit, Cdn], flavouring [Brit, Cdn], gustatory perception, gustatory sensation, keep, preserve, seasoner, seasoning, spice, spice up, splash, splosh [informal], sprinkle, taste, taste perception, taste sensation

-Encyclopedia: Salt, Thomas
+Encyclopedia: Salt, Sun and Time

 SALT